rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 * * *

 # Use case

+As in the original OAuth iGov profile, this profile focuses on a Relying Party also known as a Client.
+As OpenID Connect is not explicitly applicable to Resource Servers, they are left out of scope.

 The generic use case where this profile can be applied, is very similar to the use case for the iGov-NL OAuth2 profile.

-As OpenID Connect is not explicitly applicable to Resource Servers, these are left out of scope.
-As in the original OAuth iGov profile, this profile focuses on a Relying Party also known as a Client.

-A Client application wishes to identify *and* authenticate a User.
-Clients applications are restricted to web applications in this version of the profile.
+_A Client application wishes to identify *and* authenticate a User and may also want to receive User attributes from a trusted party._

+Client applications are restricted to web applications in this version of the profile.
 Future updates may add support for native applications.
-Besides identification and authentication, a Client may also want to receive User attributes from the OpenID Provider.

 # Flow for identification and authentication
 The flow starts identical to the use case flow of the OAuth2 iGov-NL profile.